pts/encrypt-script-bash/README.txt

   hi!
   ...

-If you can't afford any of gpg(1) or openssl(1) tp be installed on the computer running the encrypted script, but you have Perl there, you may be interested in https://github.com/pts/encrypt_script instead.
-Please note that the crypto there is weak, e.g. it uses the RC4 cipher.
+If you can't afford any of gpg(1) or openssl(1) to be installed on the computer running the encrypted script, but you have Perl there, you may be interested in https://github.com/pts/encrypt_script instead.
+Please note that the crypto there is weak, because it uses the RC4 cipher.

-encrypt_script.bash and the encrypted scripts it creates use the gpg(1) (or openssl(1) with -aes-256-cbc if --backend=openssl is specified) command-line tool.
+encrypt_script.bash and the encrypted scripts use the gpg(1) (or openssl(1) with -aes-256-cbc if --backend=openssl is specified) command-line tool.
 They also use Bash (/bin/bash, also works with Zsh) and /dev/tty .
 There is no other dependency.